FlamJamCamCode/Crucible/foundations/24 nss.md

 The deepest transformation: thrownness itself becomes choosable.

-**From**: Born into system, no alternatives, must accept the given **To**: Choose your thrownness, multiple options, can exit and re-choose
+**From**: Born into system, no alternatives, must accept the given **To**: Choose what can be chosen about your thrownness, multiple options, can exit and re-choose.
+Serenity Prayer made as capable as possible in strength to and wisdom to discern with as clear trade-off as humanity permits.

 This meta-choice - the ability to select which world you're thrown into - represents the ultimate liberation from inherited conditions while acknowledging that some form of thrownness is inherent to existence.
+Negative environmental effects becomes a choice.
+Positive ones made real opportunities easily naviagable.

 ### 19.10 Integration with Core NSS Principles